Photo by Bob Schuppin

 We pedal on quiet back roads past mansions, the ocean, farms, windmills, and the most beautiful sections of the Hamptons.
 Whether you are a beginner or an expert, this is the ride for you!

-Start your day in Manhattan, Babylon, or Mastic Shirley and pick the distance that’s right for you -- 25 miles, 50 miles, 73 miles, 108 miles, or 150 miles.
+Start your day in Manhattan, Brooklyn, Babylon, Hampton Bays, or Mastic Shirley and pick the distance that’s right for you -- 25 miles, 50 miles, 73 miles, 108 miles, or 155 miles.
+(The 155-mile route is ony for the certifiably insane.
+We gotta talk...)

 ALL routes end in Montauk, so even if your friends are pedaling a different distance, you can all meet up at a rest stop or at the finish for the post-ride party!
 (How is that possible?
 Click here for the secret!)

-Another swell bicycle ride from yer ol' pal Glen
+Another swell ride from yer old pal Glen

 Start in NYC or Long Island -- All Routes End in Montauk